pablodecm/phd_thesis/src/105_chapter_5.md

 of belonging to the signal conditional on the input $p(y = 1| \boldsymbol{x})$,
 which depends on the relative frequencies of signal and background events in the training dataset, as discussed in [Section @sec:supervised].
+For training, signal and background observations were weighted so as to represent the same prior probability and balance the classification problem.
 The hyper-parameters have been chosen based on a simple grid search, with the help of the [scikit-learn]{.smallcapts} software library [@pedregosa2011scikit], based